What to Do After a Car Accident If You Don’t Have Insurance

 The primary reason for having insurance is to protect personal assets from being seized as a result of injury or damage caused to someone else or their property.

-If you don’t carry car insurance, but have an expensive car or home, these personal assets could be used to pay for a crash victim’s ongoing medical expenses, lost wages, and other loses like pain and suffering.
+If you don’t carry car insurance, but have an expensive car or home, these personal assets could be used to pay for a crash victim’s ongoing medical expenses, lost wages, and other losses like pain and suffering.

 In rare cases, a lapse in coverage for an otherwise insured driver could present a case where an uninsured motorist would have assets that could pay for damages.